ros2/ros2_documentation/source/Contributing/ROS-2-On-boarding-Guide.rst

   * In the first box "CI_BRANCH_TO_TEST" enter your feature branch name
   * Hit the ``build`` button

-* If your use case require to run code coverage:
+* If your use case requires running code coverage:

   * Go to ci.ros2.org
   * Log in (top right corner)